iremkaraoglu/Screenshot-Resizer/README.md

 When developing a mobile product, it is essential to have the outcome matching with the design.
 By this Figma Plugin, you will be able to check easily your device / simulator screenshot with the design on Figma.

-## How to contribute

-Currently, the plugin supports **only iOS** device screen resolutions.
-I would be glad if you may add some Android device support.
-If you find any bug or mistake about the resolutions, feel free to share it with me via **hi@iremkaraoglu.com** , open an issue or open a PR.

 ## Installation

 This plugin uses Typescript and NPM, two standard tools in creating JavaScript applications.